 - Where you tripped and fell in a warehouse accident because of uneven or damaged flooring.

-- If you down a cellar that had been left unattended and there weren’t any warning signs.
+- If you fell down a cellar in a pub that had been left unattended and there weren’t any warning signs.

 We can’t list every possible accident at work that could lead to a fall so don’t worry if yours isn’t listed, we could still help you to claim.
-For free advice about your options, please call one of our specialists on 0800 6524 881 today.
+For free advice about your options, please call one of our specialists today.

 It’s possible to claim compensation for any injury following a fall at work if your employer was responsible in some way.
 Some of the most common injuries claimed for include: